thearn/nreltraining2013/docs/basic_optimization.rst

 -----------------------

 Start a new OpenMDAO GUI project from the project screen.
 You can name it whatever you want, but we're going to  call it `Betz Limit`.
-Once the project opens up, filter the library with `nrel,` and you should see all the classes for this tutorial.
-Add an instance of `actuator disk` from the library to the assembly called `top.` We named our instance `ad`.
+Once the project opens up, create a ``top`` assembly as you did before.
+Then filter the library with `nrel,`and you should see all the classes for this tutorial.
+Add an instance of `actuator disk` from the library to the ``top`` assembly.
+We named our instance `ad`.

 Now you've added a component instance into the ``top`` Assembly.
 But you can't do much with it, except set the inputs  and run that component.
 To set up an optimization, you need to add a